 “You don’t need to wear a mouth guard if you have a full cage or face shield.”

 Probable source of myth—Players who like to flash their pearly whites through their cages.

 Analogy—You don’t need to wear your seat belt if your car has airbags.

-I am not a dentist nor do I work in the dental hygiene industry.
-However, I have been an advocate of players wearing mouthguards ever since my very first time on the ice playing a game.
+I am not a dentist, nor do I work in the dental hygiene industry.
+However, I have been an advocate of players wearing mouth guards ever since my very first time on the ice playing a game.
 I fell over backwards and smacked my head on the ice.
-The force of the back of my helmeted head hitting the ice was such that my jaw snapped shut sending shooting pain through my back molars up into the sides of my face.
+The force of the back of my head hitting the ice was so forceful that my jaw snapped shut sending shooting pain through my back molars up into the sides of my face.
 The pain caused by this incident had nothing to do with a puck, stick, fist, or errant referee whistle hitting my face.
 It was purely a fall where the impact of my head on the ice forced my teeth together.
-I was not wearing a mouthguard.
+I was not wearing a mouth guard.
 The pain lasted a couple of days and was soon accompanied by a headache.

-Before I played again the following week, I went to my dentist and had a custom mouthguard made for around $50.
+Before I played again the following week, I went to my dentist and had a custom mouth guard made for around $50.
 I found that the store-bought, self-fitted varieties were very bulky and uncomfortable.
-While I probably wouldn’t win a contest reciting tongue twisters with my new mouthguard, it was comfortable and stayed in place.
-This mouthguard has lasted me six years so far, and I won’t play without it.
+This mouth guard has lasted me six years so far, and I won’t play without it.
 As much as I am less clumsy of a skater than I was years ago, falling is inevitable in hockey.
-I don’t ever want to have the dental and facial pain again that I experienced when my head thunked on the ice that first game.
+I don’t ever want to have the dental and facial pain again that I experienced when my head smacked the ice in my first game.

 “Beginners should learn to play with a wood stick to develop a feel for the puck.”

 Probable source of myth—Old-timey players who have a soft spot in their hearts for the wood sticks that they grew up using.